K-25: Gaseous diffusion

 In April 1940, Jesse Beams, Ross Gunn, Fermi, Nier, Merle Tuve and Harold Urey had a meeting at the American Physical Society in Washington, D.C.
 At the time, the prospect of building an atomic bomb seemed dim, and even creating a chain reaction would likely require enriched uranium.
 They therefore recommended that research be conducted with the aim of developing the means to separate kilogram amounts of uranium-235.
 At a lunch on 21 May 1940, George B. Kistiakowsky suggested the possibility of using gaseous diffusion.

 Gaseous diffusion is based on Graham's law, which states that the rate of effusion of a gas through a porous barrier is inversely proportional to the square root of the gas's molecular mass.
 In a container with a porous barrier containing a mixture of two gases, the lighter molecules will pass out of the container more rapidly than the heavier molecules.
 The gas leaving the container is slightly enriched in the lighter molecules, while the residual gas is slightly depleted.
 A container wherein the enrichment process takes place through gaseous diffusion is called a diffuser.

 Gaseous diffusion had been used to separate isotopes before.
 Francis William Aston had used it to partially separate isotopes of neon in 1931, and Gustav Ludwig Hertz had improved on the method to almost completely separate neon by running it through a series of stages.
 In the United States, William D. Harkins had used it to separate chlorine.
 Kistiakowsky was familiar with the work of Charles G. Maier at the Bureau of Mines, who had also used the process to separate gases.

 Uranium hexafluoride (UF_{6}) was the only known compound of uranium sufficiently volatile to be used in the gaseous diffusion process.
 Before this could be done, the Special Alloyed Materials (SAM) Laboratories at Columbia University and the Kellex Corporation had to overcome formidable difficulties to develop a suitable barrier.
-Fortunately, fluorine consists of only a single isotope ^{19}F, so that the 1 percent difference in molecular weights between ^{235}UF_{6} and ^{238}UF_{6} is due solely to the difference in weights of the uranium isotopes.
+Fluorine consists of only a single natural isotope ^{19}F, so the 1 percent difference in molecular weights between ^{235}UF_{6} and ^{238}UF_{6} is solely the difference in weights of the uranium isotopes.
 For these reasons, UF_{6} was the only choice as a feedstock for the gaseous diffusion process.
 Uranium hexafluoride, a solid at room temperature, sublimes at 56.5 C at 1 atm.
 Applying Graham's law to uranium hexafluoride: